coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 <br/>
 <center> <h1>Congratulations!!</h1></center>

-You have now created your first vue web application using Vue.js and the vue cli!
+You have now created your first vue web application using Vue.js and the vue CLI!
 The created code base is now available for editing you can also leave the server running to monitor your code changes live in the browser.

 <br/>